syntheaetlproject/Synthea-ETL/README.md

 4. **Query Engine with Amazon Athena**
    Athena allows serverless SQL querying on the Parquet files, enabling the creation of flexible, business-focused data marts.

-5. **Reporting with Amazon QuickSight**
+5. **Reporting with PowerBI**
-   QuickSight connects to Athena for interactive dashboards and real-time business intelligence insights.
+   PowerBI connects to Athena for interactive dashboards and real-time business intelligence insights.

 ## Architecture Components